Vagner Mancini: Coaching career

 On 19 June 2021, Mancini was appointed head coach of another top tier side, América Mineiro.
 He resigned on 14 October, and was named at the helm of Grêmio for a second spell just hours later.

 Mancini was unable to avoid Grêmio's relegation, and was subsequently sacked on 14 February 2022.
 On 12 April, he returned to América in the place of Marquinhos Santos.

 On 7 August 2023, Mancini was dismissed by América after a poor league run.
 Late in the month he returned to Ceará, with the club in the second division.

 Mancini was sacked from Ceará on 26 June 2024, after four winless matches, and returned to Atlético Goianiense on 4 July.
 He was also dismissed from the latter on 4 August, after seven winless matches in charge, and moved to neighbouring Goiás two days later.

 Mancini led Goiás to seven consecutive wins in the last seven matches of the season, but announced his departure from the club 21 November 2024, three days before the season's end.
 On 26 March 2025, however, he returned to the club, but was sacked on 13 October.

 On 30 October 2025, Mancini signed a contract with Red Bull Bragantino until the end of the year.

 Personal life

-Mancini is son of the also footballer Vastinho.
-His son, Matheus, is a centre back who current plays for Confiança.
+Mancini is the son of the footballer Vastinho.
+His son, Matheus, is a centre back who currently plays for Confiança.

+He is also known to have edited his own Wikipedia article.